stooke/graal/docs/reference-manual/languages/js/compatibility.md

 java -Dpolyglot.js.nashorn-compat=true MyApplication
 ```

-We strongly encourage you to use the Nashorn compatibility mode only as a means of getting your application running on GraalVM JavaScript initially.
-Features of the Nashorn compatiblity mode might in the future conflict with new ECMAScript and/or GraalVM JavaScript features.
-It is highly recommended to only use features available in GraalVM by default (i.e., without Nashorn compatibility mode) for the best long-term experience.
-This might require some modifications to your source base.
+We strongly encourage you to use the Nashorn compatibility mode only as a means
+of getting your application running on GraalVM JavaScript initially.
+Enabling
+the Nashorn compatibility mode gives your application full access to the Java
+mode.
+This bypasses the GraalVM security model of limiting JavaScript user code
+to "less trusted code" that is consistent with all other GraalVM languages.
+It
+is highly recommended not to use the Nashorn compatibility mode in production
+code if you execute less trusted user code.
+Some features of the Nashorn
+compatibility mode might in the future conflict with new ECMAScript and/or
+GraalVM JavaScript features.

 We provide migration guides for code previously targeted to the [Nashorn](https://github.com/graalvm/graaljs/blob/master/docs/user/NashornMigrationGuide.md) or [Rhino](https://github.com/graalvm/graaljs/blob/master/docs/user/RhinoMigrationGuide.md) engines.
 See the [JavaInterop.md](https://github.com/graalvm/graaljs/blob/master/docs/user/JavaInterop.md) for an overview of supported Java interoperability features.